posted May 13, 2021

 Low and Slow Rib Recipe

-- In a small saucepan combine the butter and apple cider.
+- Melt the butter and cider.
+In a small saucepan combine the butter and apple cider.
 Place on your grill alongside the ribs.

-- If desired, coat the ribs with desired BBQ sauce and return to the grill for an additional 30 minutes to set your sauce.
-Allow the ribs to rest for 10 minutes before slicing and serving.
+- Add BBQ sauce.
+As your ribs near their final target temperature (I usually aim for around 185-190 degrees F), coat the ribs with BBQ sauce and return to the grill for an additional 30 minutes to set your sauce (this step is optional).